Kristen Stewart Slammed For Talking About Robert Pattinson Affair While Promoting Films

 “You just have to brush yourself off and continue moving forward the best you can.
 Everyone makes mistakes.
 I am bound to make more mistakes, and I wouldn’t expect my life to be exciting if I didn’t.
 If you took people off the table for a momentary lapse, there would be no one making art.”

 In another report, even Rupert Sanders is slammed for pulling the same trick as Stewart.
-The report claims that Sanders talked about his cheating affair with Stewart on the wife of 11 years because he had to promote his recent Scarlett Johansson starrer film Ghost In The Shell.
+The report claims that Sanders talked about his cheating affair with Stewart on his wife of 11 years because he had to promote his recent Scarlett Johansson starrer film Ghost In The Shell.

 “And you know how the promotion trail goes — give ’em something juicy in the hopes that a small controversy will get people interested in seeing your movie.
 Sanders knows this… [Rupert Sanders] mansplained his 2011 affair with Kristen Stewart, and said that the affair was simply a ‘byproduct of making art.'”